TGiles/static-site/blog/posts/2020/htmlToPdfCI.md

 🎉 sweet!
 We now have the main logic figured out, we just need to extract magic strings and variables so that passed parameters create the variables we need!

+### Inquirer

+This part is where `inquirer` will come in handy.
+By handling all the input and creating a compiled options object, we can pass the options to our main logic.
+Additionally, if we call our CLI with the `--ci` flag then our interface will run the PDF generation automatically.